 - Fill the filter basket with your freshly ground coffee.
 And, level it with your fingers.
 Don’t tamp it.
 Wipe the edges to make sure that the basket is clean.

 - Next, fill the bottom chamber just below the valve with hot purified water.
-The technique in using hot water will prevent the grounds to be in contact for too long with the water that will result in an unpleasant taste of coffee.
+The technique in using hot water will prevent the grounds to be in contact for too long with the water which will result in an unpleasant taste of coffee.
 While, if you have no hot water, you can use normal temperature water.
 It’s just that this may result in a bitter or burnt taste.

 - Insert the filled coffee basket into the lower chamber of the Moka Pot.